brevzin/brevzin.github.io/_posts/2023-01-02-rust-cpp-format.md

 > ```
 >
 > You can see the impact of the missing `advance_to` call [here](https://godbolt.org/z/qPcqqfvxh).
 {:.prompt-info}

+> And that still isn't even completely right.
+Output iterators in C++20 are allowed to be move-only, so `ctx.advance_to(out)` might not compile.
+Like I said, it's hard to get this right.
+{:.prompt-info}

 [^output]: For those output iterators that aren't already input iterators, I think the output iterator API is a bit lacking, and I go over this in more detail in my [output iterators post]({% post_url 2022-02-06-output-iterators %})